repobee/repobee/docs/update.rst

 Scenario 2: At least 1 repo altered
 -----------------------------------
 Let's assume now that ``ham`` has started working on the repo.
-Since we do not ``force`` pushes (that would be irresponsible!) to the student repos, the push to ``ham-master-repo-1`` will be rejected.
+Since we do not force pushes to the student repos, the push to ``ham-master-repo-1`` will be rejected.
 This is good, we don't want to overwrite a student's progress because we messed up with the original repository.
-There are a number of things one *could* do in this situation, but in RepoBee, we opted for a very simple solution: open an issue in the student's repo that explains the situation.
+There are a number of things one *could* do in this situation, but in RepoBee, we opted for a very simple
+solution: open an issue in the student's repo that explains the situation.

 .. important::